hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_application_group.html.markdown

 * `name` - (Required) The name of the Virtual Desktop Application Group.
 Changing the name forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to Changing this forces a new resource to be created. create the Virtual Desktop Application Group.
-Changing the resource group name forces a new resource to be created.
+* `resource_group_name` - (Required) The name of the resource group in which to create the Virtual Desktop Application Group.
+Changing this forces a new resource to be created.

-* `location` - (Required) The location/region where the Virtual Desktop Application Group is Changing this forces a new resource to be created. located.
-Changing the location/region forces a new resource to be created.
+* `location` - (Required) The location/region where the Virtual Desktop Application Group is located.
+Changing this forces a new resource to be created.

 * `type` - (Required) Type of Virtual Desktop Application Group.
 Valid options are `RemoteApp` or `Desktop` application groups.
 Changing this forces a new resource to be created.